zackzackzackzack/wash/README.md

 Wash is safe.
 You can run untrusted template codes in Wash.

 - Wash doew not allow the template code to access external variables, modules, or functions.
-- _(work in progress)_ Wash can restrict the number of iterations or the number of elements in collection.
+- Wash can restrict the number of iterations or the number of elements in collection.

 ## References